Barcelona 2014 - Bilbao Berria

 In most parts of Spain you will find Tapas - the national snack, but in northern Spain you will find Pintxos.
 They are similar to Tapas - being small appetizers or snacks eaten with a drink in a bar, but Pintxos are usually served on a piece pf bread spiked with a skewer or toothpick.

 Bilbao Berria is a popular Pintxo bar at Placa Nova near Barcelona Catherdral.
-There is no menu here, instead all that they offer are place on the long bar counter.
+There is no menu here, instead, all that they offer are place on the long bar counter.
 You take a plate and help yourself to whatever strikes your fancy.
 The varieties of Pintxos here are truly mind-boggling - some very simple with only two or three ingredients, and some quite elaborate.
-For the first timer there are bound to be some hits or misses.
+For the first-timer there are bound to be some hits or misses.

-The selection of Pintxos is mind-boggling especially for a first-timer.
+The selection of Pintxos is mind-boggling, especially for a first-timer.

 These are what I had - they range from good to great.

 You can order a cava or beer to go with your Pintxos.
-At the end of the meal, the waiter count the number of skewers on your plate and charge you accordingly.
+At the end of the meal, the waiter counts the number of skewers on your plate and charge you accordingly.
 Each skewer cost around 1.75€ - though they are relatively cheap they can add up if you end up having 4 or 5 Pintxos and a few drinks.
 Service is almost non-existent as many reviewers have pointed out - but hardly required for a place like this.